hackclub/camp/cohort_4/playbook/workshops/instagram/README.md

 [A demo](http://jsbin.com/cacaqa) of what we're building.

+## Already familiar with the DOM?
+Need something harder?

+Take a look at [this live demo](http://rawgit.com/hackedu/hack-camp/instagram/cohort_4/playbook/workshops/instagram/src/index.html)

+I challenge you to understand [the code](https://github.com/hackedu/hack-camp/tree/0b986fc2c7f61851e188ee8efaa72fb5b81e44f0/cohort_4/playbook/workshops/instagram/src) (debugger is your friend) and remix it into your own application!

 ## How might we do this?

 We need to write code that does the following: